magna-lad/fingerprint-medium/README.md

 ```

-Depending on your environment, additional packages for data loading, image processing, or augmentation may be needed (e.g., `opencv-python`, `tqdm`) similar to typical deep learning pipelines [web:6][web:9].
+Depending on your environment, additional packages for data loading, image processing, or augmentation may be needed (e.g., `opencv-python`, `tqdm`) similar to typical deep learning pipelines.

 ---